Audi A1: Second generation (GB; 2018)

 This generation came to Mexico in 25 October 2019.

 A1 Sportback (2018-)

-European models went on sale in fall 2018, with ordering began in summer 2018.
+European models went on sale in late 2018, with ordering commencing a few months earlier in mid-2018.

-A1 citycarver (2019-)
+A1 citycarver / allstreet (2019-)

 It is a version of A1 Sportback with 4 cm of additional ground clearance, increased ride height by 35 mm, a choice of 9 body colours, contrast roof in either Mythos black metallic or Manhattan gray metallic.
 Black styling package includes gray lower body section, deep black stainless steel paint finish.

-Ordering began in August 2019, and arrived at European dealerships in fall 2019.
+Ordering began in August 2019, and arrived at European dealerships in late 2019.

 In the UK, Audi removed the A1 citycarver from the range in 2021 due to slow sales.

-In May 2022, the A1 citycarver is renamed A1 Allstreet (in reference to Audi Allroad range).
+In May 2022, the A1 citycarver was renamed A1 Allstreet (in reference to Audi Allroad range).